GET THE FACTSA one-stop shop to learn about Ramaco Carbon's proposed technology and light manufacturing facility

 How will the project impact recreation in the area?

-The rezone of Ramaco’s property will not change any existing access or public land uses in the Acme area.
+Ramaco’s project will not change any existing access or public land uses in the Acme area.
 In fact, our proposal is to enhance recreation use of the area.
-This includes development of a river access picnic spot for kayakers and other Tongue River users to enjoy, either in the existing County-owned Kleenburn Recreation Area or along the river on Ramaco lands.
+This includes development of a river access picnic spot for kayakers and other Tongue River users to enjoy.

 All existing walk-in access will be unaffected by the rezoning and Ramaco’s facility.
-Tim Thomas of the Wyoming Game and Fish Department’s Sheridan office confirms that the Ramaco rezone proposal presents no harm to public access.
 Agreements with the Game and Fish Department will remain unchanged.
 Click here for more info.

 Will the project affect the Tongue River or groundwater in any way?

 No, there will be no impact to the water quality along the Tongue River as a result of Ramaco Carbon’s facility.
 The buildings will be located hundreds of feet from the river, and will include an enhanced green space serving as a buffer.
 No materials from the plant will make it into the river or groundwater.